CLSherrod/clsherrod.github.io/_posts/2008-10-27-internet-get-rich-quick-targeted.md

 date: 2008-10-27
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - marketing
-permalink: "/internet-get-rich-quick-targeted/"
+permalink: /internet-get-rich-quick-targeted/
 ---
 Internet get rich quick people are being targeted by the Feds.
 The hype is so great and the amount of just awful schemes that it was just a matter of time.